Mom, it’s time for the quiz!

 It was the only one that turned out!

-If he tours again I will try to go to the show and get a better picture of his front.
+If he tours again I will try to get a better picture.

-How many times were you planning to see Paul McCartney, exactly?
+How many times were you planning to see Paul McCartney, anyway?

 There were these really cool fireworks in the sky during “Live and Let Die.”
 There was one point where Paul said, “Let’s hear it for John!”

-and mentioned how he knew how to play the ukulele.
+and mentioned how he knew how to play the ukulele very well.
 Did you know that?

 What, that George could play that thing, that I can’t spell?

 Yes!
-Now you made me forget what I was gonna say!
+Now you made me forget what I was going to say!
 Anyway, then Paul played George’s biggest hit, “Something In The Way She Moves” on the ukulele in George’s honor.

 I’m totally in awe that you know how to spell … what is it again?